coolprobn/prabinpoudel.com.np/src/pages/terms.md

 #### Google Analytics

 Google Analytics is a web analytics tool I use to help understand how visitors engage with this website.
 It reports website trends using cookies and web beacons without identifying individual visitors.
 Read [Google's Privacy Policy](https://policies.google.com/privacy?hl=en).

+#### Facebook Analytics

+Facebook Analytics is a web analytics tool I use to help understand how visitors engage with this website.
+It reports website trends using cookies and web beacons without identifying individual visitors.
+Read [Facebook's Privacy Policy](https://www.facebook.com/policy.php).

 #### Netlify